-In a collaborative divorce, the parties work together to resolve it in a way that they can not just live with, but be happy with.
-In collaborative case, all parties all working towards the same goal, making it a much less stressful process in most cases.
+In a collaborative divorce, the parties work together to establish the terms of their divorce outside of the courtroom.
+In a collaborative case, all parties all working towards the same goal, making it a much less stressful process in most cases.

 When you choose King, Koligian & Associates, LLC to guide you through the divorce, we make sure your rights and best interests are protected every step of the way.
 From our very first meeting, we typically bring in a family relations expert to make sure all parties are heard and all attorneys are being respectful in the process.
 We work to ensure everyone’s ideas are put on the table and discussed.

 If you would like to learn more, we encourage you to contact our Cincinnati collaborative divorce lawyers at (513) 802-9262.

 Divorce marks the end of a romantic, legal relationship, but it doesn’t mean that you and your spouse can’t remain partners throughout the divorce process.
 If you and your spouse are separating amicably and you’re able to communicate effectively as you’re ending your marriage, collaborative divorce may be an option for you.
 Many couples choose this route because of its cost-friendly appeal.

 This is a respectful way to go about your divorce, and you can be confident knowing you will be heard throughout the process.
 You and your spouse may have to spend the holidays together or communicate frequently when dealing with children so you should do your best to maintain a civil relationship.